equinor/data-science-template/README.md

 [![Build Status](https://dev.azure.com/mhew/data-science-template/_apis/build/status/equinor.data-science-template?branchName=master)](https://dev.azure.com/mhew/data-science-template/_build/latest?definitionId=5&branchName=master)

 # Data Science Template
 This is a starter template for data science projects in Equinor, although it may also be useful for others.
-It contains many of the essential artifacts that you will need and presents a number of best practices including code setup, samples, a standard document to guide and gather information relating to the data science process and more.
+It contains many of the essential artifacts that you will need and presents a number of best practices including code setup, samples, MLOps using Azure, a standard document to guide and gather information relating to the data science process and more.

 As it is impossible to create a single template that will meet every projects needs, this example should be considered a starting point and changed based upon the working and evolution of your project.